 We are here to help!

-Join us for a leisurely 5K stroll around Lake Baldwin.
-Celebrate American Diabetes Month with festivities including: entertainment, food, health screenings and much more!
+Join us for a leisurely walk at the beautiful Bill Frederick Park at Turkey Lake.
+Coinciding with American Diabetes Month, celebrate with festivities including: entertainment, food, health screenings and much more!
 Your support is critical to achieving our mission to prevent and cure diabetes and improve the lives of all people affected by diabetes.

 African American Initiatives